mohnishbasha/support-metrics-client/docs/proactive-support.rst

     Copyright 2015 Confluent Inc. <http://confluent.io/>

-Should you have any questions about the usage of this tool, then please contact our customer support.
+Should you have any questions about the usage of this tool, then please contact Confluent customer support.